tearflake/symp-promo/README.md

 #### What can core be used for?

-Symp core is designed for problems where structure matters more than presentation.
+The core is designed for problems where structure matters more than presentation.

 It is especially suited for: